daniesch/TF-training-f5/README.md

 ## Terraform state in Google Cloud Storage

-To work on your infrastructure with a team, we can use source control to share your infrastructure code.
-By default, Terraform stores the state of your infrastructure in a local state file.
-We could commit it with your infrastructure code, but the best practice for sharing a Terraform state when working with teams is to store it in remote storage.
+To work on our infrastructure with a team, we can use source control to share our infrastructure code.
+By default, Terraform stores the state of our infrastructure in a local state file.
+We could commit it with our infrastructure code, but the best practice for sharing a Terraform state when working with teams is to store it in remote storage.
 In our case, we will configure Terraform to store the state in a Google Cloud Storage Bucket.

 First, let’s create a bucket, we could do it graphically on the Google Cloud Console, or we can use the Google Cloud SDK we just installed: